alpozcan/stox/README.md

 Stox is a simple machine learning system for making short term future predictions on financial time series data.

-It uses [LightGBM](https://github.com/microsoft/LightGBM) for a gradient-boosting learner and [TA-Lib](https://github.com/mrjbq7/ta-lib) for technical indicators and chart pattern recognition.
+Various types of regression learners are supperted from [scikit-learn](https://scikit-learn.org) and [LightGBM](https://github.com/microsoft/LightGBM).
+[TA-Lib](https://github.com/mrjbq7/ta-lib) is used for calculating technical indicators and chart pattern recognition.

 Notable features: